LMOD+: A Comprehensive Multimodal Dataset and Benchmark for Developing and Evaluating Multimodal Large Language Models in Ophthalmology: Experimental Setup

 We developed a general framework based on PyTorch, providing a unified interface for performing inference across various MLLMs.
 This framework ensures consistent evaluation and smooth integration with different models.

-For each MLLMs, we used the same computing infrastructure—specifically, two RTX 6000 GPUs—to perform the inference.
-We evaluated the models using ten different ophthalmology datasets, with consistent prompts and inputs provided to each MLLMs.
+For each MLLM, we used the same computing infrastructure—specifically, two RTX 6000 GPUs—to perform the inference.
+We evaluated the models using ten different ophthalmology datasets, with consistent prompts and inputs provided to each MLLM.
 Moreover, we applied the default hyperparameters for each model during the evaluation.
 This approach allowed us to fairly compare the performance of the different models.